Process for Handling Complaints

 Complaint Process

 The complaint process is most effective when individuals work through the respective campus channels before utilizing the Bryan College complaint system.
-Examples of these initial channels would be faculty, advisors, RAs and RDs, etc. If such initial channels do not resolve the complaint, the following system should be utilized.
+Examples of these initial channels would be faculty, advisors, RAs, RDs, etc. If such initial channels do not resolve the complaint, the following system should be utilized.

 The Bryan College Student Handbook gives more detail on aspects of the Complaint System at Bryan College.